 Plans to move to the Pacific Northwest squashed.
 Travel and socialization on hold.
 Definitely haven’t felt like writing.
 Taking a tip from a fellow blogger, I started looking at photos from last year’s travels.
 Celebrating 60 and finally embracing my status as a retiree, I was excited about the international travel we booked.
 But I stopped writing half way through the year.
 Moving forward, it’s time to write again.
 I took a writing workshop this week called “Mining Memories” through Thurber House to give myself a “jump” start!

 In October 2019, we went to Western Australia.
 An inexperienced tourist of that continent, I didn’t realize it was spring there until my husband offered packing tips.
-I was surprised to see kangaroos and joeys grazing in fields and crossing roads like deer and fawn do in the early fall here.
+I was surprised to see kangaroos and joeys grazing in fields and crossing roads like deer and fawn do in the early fall here in the US.

 My memories of Western Australia include an abundance of beach sculptures, beautiful spaces where waters meet, good food and lots of nods to the sport of surfing.
 We stayed a week, hosted by friends who retired in the beach town of Cottesloe, south of Perth.
 On our first night, we got to stroll along the beach and catch the first of many wonderful sunsets.

 The next day we toured the town again at day light.
 There are sculptures every where.
 Even the water fountains are elegant works of art.